FuelLabs/fuel-specs/main.md

 Integers are represented in [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) [big-endian](https://en.wikipedia.org/wiki/Endianness) format.
 Boolean `false` is `0` and Boolean `true` is `1`.

 Registers are 64 bits (8 bytes) wide.
+Words are the same width as registers.

 The FuelVM does not serialize/deserialize data to/from disk, only main memory, thus the specification does not define an explicit persistent storage implementation.